 Yoga brings you inner peace and helps make your body flexible.
 But there is more to this exercise than is commonly known.
 It will not only lower your stress level but also assist you in various aspects of your everyday life.

 Following are five lesser known reasons why yoga is beneficial for you:

 1. Strengthen your immune system

-According to a Norwegian study, practicing yoga can alter your gene expression and result in an improvement in your immune system at a cellular level.
+According to Coventry University’s study, practicing yoga can alter your gene expression and result in an improvement in your immune system at a cellular level.
 Moreover, it boosts your overall health, which further contributes to the boost in immunity.
 It also helps in blood circulation and therefore, better functioning of organs.
 It is mainly achieved by the Sun Salutation pose.
-Because it improves your immune system, so yoga can help people with allergies.
+According to HealthEssential, especially for those who are facing allergies, yoga is very effective.